-The data collected by the pay-for-use monitor is processed by a billing system that calculates payment fees.
+The data collected by the pay-per-use monitor is processed by a billing management system that calculates the payment fees.

-Figure 1 shows a pay-per-use monitor implemented as a resource agent that is used to determine the usage period of a virtual server.
+Figure 1 shows a pay-per-use monitor implemented as a resource agent used to determine the usage period of a virtual server.

-Figure 2 illustrates a service usage monitor designed as a monitoring agent that transparently intercepts and analyzes runtime communication with a cloud service.
+Figure 1 illustrates the pay-per-use monitor designed as a monitoring agent that transparently intercepts and analyzes runtime communication with a cloud service.

-Figure 2 - A cloud service consumer send a request message to the cloud service (1).
-The pay-per-use monitor intercepts the message (2) and The service agent forwards the messages to the cloud service (3a), and stores the usage information in accordance with its monitoring metrics (3b).
-The cloud service forwards the messages back to the cloud consumer to provide the requested service (4).
+Figure 2 - A cloud service consumer sends a request message to the cloud service (1).
+The pay-per-use monitor intercepts the message (2), forwards it to the cloud service (3a), and stores the usage information in accordance with its monitoring metrics (3b).
+The cloud service forwards the response messages back to the cloud service consumer to provide the requested service (4).

 - Centralized Remote Administration